MxBurger/BVA2/Lesson05/Readme.md

 > Showing the code examples here would be a bit overwhelming.
 Just look in [OCRanalysis.py](./OCRanalysis.py).

 To separate the text lines, the whole image is analyzed horizontally to identify text lines by detecting rows of foreground pixels.
-If no foreground pixel is found, we have to create a new line.
+If no foreground pixel is found, a new line is created.
 This behaviour is defined in the function `split_characters()`.

 Using the Fire-Through technique, the single lines are then further splitted in to characters.
 This is defined in the function `split_characters_vertically()`.